jaquadro/StorageDrawers/README.md

 - `./gradlew runObfServer` - Runs a Dev Obfuscated Server

 #### Other useful tips
  - You do not need to worry about what java version you have set as your default.
-The buildscript will automatically download Zulu's Java 8.
-Simply do the steps above, and maybe change your editor's JDK to a version of Java 8, and you'll be ready to go!
+The buildscript will automatically download Zulu's Java 8 for building, and Zulu's Java 17 as a SDK.
+Simply do the steps above, and maybe change your editor's JDK to a version of Java 17, and you'll be ready to go!
+Your editor may also be able to do the steps listed [here](https://github.com/GregTechCEu/Buildscripts/blob/master/docs/jabel.md), although they are written for IntelliJ IDEA.
  - In `gradle.properties`, you can edit the `debug_modid` variables at the bottom.
 This allows you to include those soft dependencies into your development clients and servers.
 Make sure to run the `setupWorkpace` run configuration or the commmand `./gradlew setupDecompWorkpace`, and refresh your gradle!

 ### Maven